Saturday, April 1, 2017

 • All Food And Drink Has Been Declared Clean By God:

 -Issues pertaining to food and drink are of tertiary importance according to New Testament teaching (Romans 14:1-14).
-These were all given to us by God so as to nourish our physical bodies.
+These were given to us by God so as to nourish our physical bodies.
 They are, therefore, to be received with gladness and thanksgiving.

 -If we are going to view professing Christians who dogmatically condemn the consumption of certain meats as being legalistic, then the same must also be true of those who dogmatically oppose the consumption of wine under any circumstances.
 Anything can be misused and abused.